KeaganAnd/KeaganAnd/README.md

 # 👋 Hi, I'm Keagan

-I'm a software engineer based in the US, passionate about how software interacts with everything—from low-level hardware to machine learning.
+I'm a software engineer based in the US, passionate about how software interacts with everything, from low-level hardware to machine learning.
 I focus on building backend applications and love exploring how all the pieces of computing fit together.

 ## 🚀 About Me